Code-Works-Company/.github/profile/README.md

 # Code Works Company

 Welcome to **Code Works Company**!
-We are a nonprofit app development organization founded by high school students at Concordia International School Hanoi.
+We are an app development organization founded by high school students at Concordia International School Hanoi.
 Our mission is to harness the power of technology to solve real-world problems, provide innovative solutions for local communities, and empower youth with coding and entrepreneurial skills.

 ## 🌟 Our Mission